-3.2.1 Embryonic Cloning or Artificial Embryonic Twinning
+Embryonic Cloning or Artificial Embryonic Twinning

 In embryonic cloning, a researcher works with a pre-implantation embryo (an embryo that is yet to be implanted in the womb).
 In this process, the embryo is cultured in the laboratory where its cells are separated and then introduced into a woman's womb.
-The cells go on, individually to develop into different foetuses, but genetically identical with each other.
-In embryonic cloning, the embryo resulted from a combination of male spermatozoa and female egg.
-This type of cloning, as you must have guessed is used for the purposes of begetting identical twins.
+The cells go on, individually to develop into different fetuses, but genetically identical to each other.
+In embryonic cloning, the embryo results from a combination of male spermatozoa and female egg.
+This type of cloning, as you must have guessed is used to beget identical twins.
 These identical twins still possess the chromosomes of the two parents whose sperm and ovum united to form their embryos.

-3.2.2 Somatic Nuclear Cell Transfer
+Somatic Nuclear Cell Transfer

-Among the many names of somatic nuclear cell transfer are, nuclear cell substitution or somatic cloning or nuclear transfer or nuclear transplantation.
-In somatic cloning, nucleus is extracted from the cell of the body of a living or dead organism and implanted into the enucleated (without nucleus) cell of a female ovum.
+Among the many names of somatic nuclear cell transfer are, nuclear cell substitution somatic cloning nuclear transfer, or nuclear transplantation.
+In somatic cloning, the nucleus is extracted from the cell of the body of a living or dead organism and implanted into the enucleated (without nucleus) cell of a female ovum.
 This is kept in the laboratory for proper stimulation and observation.
-If it begins to divide as it should under normal conception, it is transferred into the uterus of a woman (Ekwutosi 2008).
+If it begins to divide as it should under normalconception, it is transferred into the uterus of a woman (Ekwutosi 2008).
 The embryo that results from this process will be genetically identical to the organism whose nucleus was extracted from its cell.
-Thus, the resulting foetus is regarded as product of one person: the owner of the extracted nucleus.
+Thus, the resulting fetus is regarded as the product of one person: the owner of the extracted nucleus.